rusq/xls2sheets/README.md

 The Example file below contains all possible configuration entries.

 #### Example ####

+In the example two source files are combined into one Google Sheets Document:

+* The range "Data!A1:U" of file *hb1-monthly.xlsx* is imported into "Monthly Rates" worksheet of Google Sheets Document

 ```yaml
 #
 # Sample job for fetching RBNZ exchange sheets and load them into a